coleifer/peewee/docs/peewee/query_builder.rst

         wrapped = Select(from_list=[query], columns=[fn.COUNT(SQL('1'))])
         return wrapped.scalar(db)

-The :ref:`query_examples` document has a more complex example, in which we write a query for a facility with the highest number of available slots booked:
+The :ref:`query-library` document has a more complex example, in which we write a query for a facility with the highest number of available slots booked:

 The SQL we wish to express is: